Do Chow Chows Shed? Analysis of a Double-Coated Dog

 What are the physical characteristics of the Chow Chow?

 The Chow is a medium-sized dog in the Spitz family.
-It shares characteristics with the other members of the family such as relatively small triangular ears, a dense dual coat, and a curled tail carried over the back.
+It shares characteristics with the other family members, such as relatively small triangular ears, a dense dual coat, and a curled tail carried over the back.
 You would see more of a wedge shape to the large head if it was not snub-nosed.

 Chows are unusual in that they have straight hind legs and a blue-black tongue, lips, and mouth.
 Chow Chows are 17 to 20 inches tall at the top of the withers and weigh between 40 and 70 pounds.
 Thus, they do not seem to shed as much as larger dogs like the Great Pyrenees.